 I particularly like the beaters that come with the pedal.
 Although they’re not anything fancy, they have large surface areas, making it feel great when you’re playing the bass drum.
 You can swap them around to either have a felt or a rubber side as well.

-Things to Consider When Buying a Double Pedal
+Buying a Double Bass Pedal - Key Factors

 So, choosing a double pedal is something that needs a fair bit of thought before you pull the plug.
 Here are a few things that you should know about before deciding what to get.